Holding Deposit post tenant fee ban

 • she arranged to view the property on 13 July

-• the agent refused, saying that the holding deposit was non-refundable and offered a conditional agreement to delay the move in date and not sell the property until the tenancy ended which she declined
+• a conditional agreement was then discussed to delay the move in date and not sell the property until the tenancy ended,

-The agent responded that:
+The agent responded saying:

 What evidence was provided?